syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.NETCORE/positions.md

 ## Programmatically Show/Hide

-Speed Dial component can show and hide the items programmatically by using `show` and `hide` methods.
+You can open/close the Speed Dial action items programmatially using `show` and `hide` methods.

+Below example demonstrates open/close action items on button click.

 {% if page.publishingplatform == "aspnet-core" %}